 Uterine prolapse may be incomplete or complete.
 An incomplete prolapse occurs when the uterus is only partly sagging into the vagina.
-A complete prolapse describes a situation in which the uterus falls so far down that some tissue rests outside the vagina.
+A complete prolapse describes a situation in which the uterus falls so far down that some tissue rests outside of the vagina.

 Women who have a minor uterine prolapse may not have any symptoms.
-Moderate to severe prolapse may cause symptoms such as:
+Moderate to severe prolapse may cause symptoms, such as:

-- vaginal bleeding or increased discharge
+- vaginal bleeding

 - problems with sexual intercourse

-- pulling or heavy feeling in pelvis
+- a pulling or heavy feeling in the pelvis

 - recurrent bladder infections

 If you develop these symptoms, it’s important to see your doctor and get treatment right away.
 Without proper attention, the condition can impair your bowel, bladder, and sexual function.

 The risk of having a prolapsed uterus increases as a woman ages and her estrogen levels decrease.
 Estrogen is the hormone that helps keep the pelvic muscles strong.
 Damages to pelvic muscles and tissues during pregnancy and childbirth may also lead to prolapse.
 Women who’ve had more than one vaginal birth and postmenopausal women are at the highest risk.

 Any activity that puts pressure on the pelvic muscles can increase your risk of a uterine prolapse.
 Other factors that can increase your risk for the condition include: